 “It was like, why is this working?” she said.
 “I felt I needed to understand this better and figure out why these techniques were effective.”

-Now more than 40 years into her career, Mazel has become a leader in the field, serving today as Perkins’ CVI project manager.
-This weekend, she’ll also help lead the organization’s first-ever CVI Family Vacation, an educational getaway for families in this often overlooked community.
+Now more than 40 years into her career, Mazel has become a leader in the field, serving today as the Perkins CVI Project Director.
 Here she shares some of her expertise about CVI, the misperceptions around assessment and program planning and explains the reasons we can expect visual improvements in students with CVI.

 How is working with kids who have CVI different from those with ocular impairment?

 For children with ocular visual impairment, we understand the cause and the implication of the eye condition and work around those difficulties to provide access.
-For children with brain-based visual impairments, we must understand the cause to the best of our ability, identify the visual difficulties and put strategies and interventions in place to improve visual recognition, the underlying issue.
+For children with brain-based visual impairments, we must understand the cause to the best of our ability, identify the visual difficulties and put strategies and educational programming in place to improve visual recognition, the underlying issue.
 Effectively, what we’re trying to do for kids with CVI is to provide visual accessibility at the identified functioning level and then infuse supports across the day throughout their programming.
 This helps build visual recognition.
 We need a completely different set of criteria for not only assessment, but also for consistently and effectively used interventions.
+We also need to acknowledge that children with CVI are visually impaired and share the same need for systematic instruction for the missing visual information.
+The Expanded Core Curriculum is certainly an example of that.

 Perhaps because it’s so different from an ocular impairment there’s a lot of misunderstanding around CVI.
 Can you break down what’s happening?